bipinKrishnan/ml-recipe-book/translation.md

         opt.step()
 ```

 During the inference in the real world, we will only have an english sentence that needs to be translated, we won't have any target french sentence.
-Let me give you an example,
+So, this is how the inference will work,

-The input english sentence is: ```'This is happening'```
+Input english sentence: ```'This is happening'```

-Think that the target(translated french sentence) label is(obtained from google translate): ```'Cela se passe'```
+Target label/french translation: ```'Cela se passe'```

 At a high level, this is how the whole process works: